anishghimire603/cdn/README.md

 # cdn
 We have used jsdelivr which is fast, reliable, and automated.
-We will be using this content distributed network(CDN) to improve and preform our web project fast.
+We will be using this content distribution network(CDN) to improve and perform our web project fast.

 ### How to use it